On the solutions of the Diophantine equation $(x-d)^2+x^2+(x+d)^2=y^n$ for $d$ a prime power: Lehmer sequenses

-The characterization of primitive divisors of Lucas--Lehmer sequences in \cite{BiluHanrotVoutier01} is used to prove Theorem \ref{th:main_gcd_one}.
-We have to recall the main definitions and terminology about Lehmer sequences and we recommend \cite{BiluHanrotVoutier01} for a more detailed exposition.
+The characterization of primitive divisors of Lehmer sequences in \cite{BiluHanrotVoutier01} is used in the proof of Theorem \ref{th:main_gcd_one}.
+In this section we recall the main definitions and terminology about Lehmer sequences and we recommend \cite{BiluHanrotVoutier01} for a more detailed exposition.